Dental Checkups & Teeth Cleanings – Edmond, OK

 Infected gums (a condition known as gum disease) can have a powerfully negative long-term effect on your health.
 Not only can it cause you to lose your teeth, but it can also contribute to severe, possibly life-threatening conditions such as heart disease, Alzheimer’s, respiratory infections, and liver cancer.

-The good news is that tooth decay and gum disease are most easily dealt with in their earlier stages; regular dental checkups and cleanings can help us make sure these problems are caught as soon as possible.
+The good news is that tooth decay and gum disease are most easily dealt with in their earlier stages; regular dental checkups and cleanings in Edmond can help us make sure these problems are caught as soon as possible.
 Of course, we can also help stop them from happening in the first place!

 Sometimes we’ll also use X-rays that give us a better look at the parts of your mouth that aren’t usually seen, such as inside the jawbone or between the teeth; this way we can look for bone loss, impacted wisdom teeth and other such issues.
 You’ll usually receive one dental X-ray a year.